xiongjiechen/xiongjiechen.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2024-02-29 00:00:00-0000
+date: 2024-01-29 00:00:00-0000
 inline: true
 ---

-Xiongjie gave a talk about his work on Augmented Sliced Wasserstein Distance in CSML reading group at Imperial College (virtual talk).
+Xiongjie presented his work on Normalising Flow-based Differentiable Particle Filter in Bellairs Workshop on Machine Learning and Statistical Signal Processing for Data on Graphs (on-site).